tessel/t1-docs/tutorials/diy_module_creation.md

 <p style="text-align:center"><em>Double-Wide Proto-Module</em></p>

 ### Communication
 Just like in the button example, the communication protocol for the screen has already been chosen for us.
-The Nokia 5110 uses a slightly modified version of [SPI][link to SPI section in other doc] to communicate with a parent controller, namely the Tessel in our case.
+The Nokia 5110 uses a slightly modified version of [SPI][comm_spi] to communicate with a parent controller, namely the Tessel in our case.
 In addition to the normal SPI protocol, the 5110 has an extra pin involved (**D/C**) that tells the screen whether the data we are sending via SPI is a special command or actual screen data.
 The D/C pin is controlled by a simple high or low signal which is a perfect job for one of the GPIO pins.
 The following table shows all of the communication connections available on our screen and how we'll attach them to the Tessel port.

 | Nokia 5110 Pin | Proto-Module Connetion                   |
 |----------------|------------------------------------------|